Comatose Russian dissident Alexei Navalny stable upon arrival in Germany | CBC News

 Comatose Russian dissident Alexei Navalny stable upon arrival in Germany

-Supporters of fierce Putin critic believe his tea was laced with poison
+Supporters of fierce critic of Vladimir Putin believe his tea was laced with poison

-Russian dissident Alexei Navalny, who is in a coma after a suspected poisoning, arrived in Berlin on a special flight Saturday for treatment by specialists at the German capital's main hospital.
+Russian dissident Alexei Navalny, in a coma after a suspected poisoning, was flown from Siberia on Saturday to Berlin for treatment by specialists at the German capital's main hospital.

-"Navalny is in Berlin," Jaka Bizilj, of the German organization Cinema For Peace, which organized the flight, told The Associated Press.
-"He survived the flight and he's stable."

 After touching down shortly before 9 a.m. local time at a special area of the capital's Tegel airport used for government and military flights, Navalny was taken by ambulance to the downtown campus of Berlin's Charite hospital.